tkrajina/gpxgo/README.md

 # Go GPX library

-gpgpx is a golang library for parsing and manipulating GPX files.
+gpxgo is a golang library for parsing and manipulating GPX files.
 GPX (GPS eXchange Format) is a XML based file format for GPS track logs.

 ## Example: